Arithmetic#

 you get both the quotient and the remainder from our grade school division.

-Now predict and then try each of these expression in csharp:
+Now predict and then try each of these expressions:

 23/5